shadylanebees/3FrameMatingNuc/README.md

 ASA filament or a high temp/low warp PLA should work best.
 I print with 20% infill and .8 top/bottom/shell.

-I'm interested in seeing how well a 9mm wall with 20% infill will insulate the mini-nuc.
+I'm interested in seeing how well a 9mm wall with 10% infill will insulate the mini-nuc (you would have better insulating capabilities with 20% infill but the amount of filament changes from 381 grams (10% infill) to 532 grams (20% infill)).

 DO NOTE: Working on this during the 2016/2017 winter - this HAS NOT been tried or tested as of yet.
 THIS IS EXPERIMENTAL